How students enter the Anzac Spirit Study Tour

-The 15 students selected to take a place on the study tour will be expected to:
+On the study tour you will be expected to:

 - adhere to appropriate behaviour, dress codes and protocol for the duration of the study tour

-- provide a travel journal of their experiences on the trip on return to the Northern Territory
+- provide a travel journal of your experiences on the tour when you return to the Northern Territory

 Your photo and other personal information might be used in promotional materials.